MrOlm/inStrain/docs/example_output.rst

   The percentage of bases in the scaffold that are covered by at least a single read.
 A breadth of 1 means that all bases in the scaffold have at least one read covering them

 nucl_diversity
   The mean :term:`nucleotide diversity` of all bases in the scaffold that have a nucleotide diversity value calculated.
-So if only 1 base on the scaffold meats the minimum coverage to calculate nucleotide diversity, the nucl_diversity of the scaffold will be the nucleotide diversity of that base.
+So if only 1 base on the scaffold meets the minimum coverage to calculate nucleotide diversity, the nucl_diversity of the scaffold will be the nucleotide diversity of that base.
 Will be blank if no positions have a base over the minimum coverage.

 coverage_median
   The median depth of coverage value of all bases in the scaffold, included bases with 0 coverage